Understanding Molluscum Contagiosum

 How to say it

 What causes molluscum contagiosum?

-Molluscum contagiosum is named after the virus that causes it.
-This virus may first enter your body through a break in the skin, such as a cut.
+Molluscum contagiosum is caused by a virus.
+The virus may first enter your body through a break in the skin, such as a cut.
 It can then spread to other parts of your body by touching, shaving, or scratching a bump.
 It can also spread from person to person by touch.
 Or it may be spread by sharing personal items, such as towels and razors.